Total Live Articles: 385

 Mode of Delivery

-Caesarean section is the recommended mode of delivery if any of the following:
+Caesarean section is the recommended mode of delivery to reduce risk of transmission if ANY of the following are present:

 • 3rd trimester infection (from 28 weeks onwards; esp. if ≤ 6 weeks to delivery)